-FENFAST 375mg tablets is a top option for those looking for an alternative to Adipex that is available over-the-counter.
-Its main ingredients support metabolism and have thermogenic compounds.
+FENFAST 375mg tablets is a top option for overweight adults who are seeking top dieting support.
+Remember that this diet pill is not an alternative to Adipex that is available over-the-counter.
+It has not been developed as a non-prescription obesity treatment.
+Instead, its main ingredients support metabolism and have thermogenic compounds.
 They also give you a boost of energy!

 Due to the chemical similarity that Adipex has to amphetamines, its use comes with the risk of significant side effects such as addiction.

-On the other hand, while you still gain energy and focus from Fenfast 375, its chemical composition is not comparable to amphetamines like the prescription medication.
-This is because the formula contains stimulants known to provide these effects without causing the extreme side-effects associated with the drug.
+On the other hand, while you still gain energy and focus from Fenfast 375 ingredients, none of its ingredients are comparable to amphetamines like the prescription medication.
+This is because the formula contains stimulants known to provide energy and focus enhancing benefits without causing the extreme side-effects associated with the drug.

 What is Adipex?